neonmodder123/spacewar-pmos-dualboot/README.md

-STATUS: postmarketOS boots, just need to reconfigure pmOS to boot to /dev/sda11
+STATUS: The postmarketOS image got built, just need to flash and test!